Simon Fraser University, History

 The Department of History in the Faculty of Arts and Social Sciences, Simon Fraser University, respectfully acknowledges the xʷməθkʷəy̓əm (Musqueam), Sḵwx̱wú7mesh (Squamish), səl̓ilw̓ətaʔɬ (Tsleil-Waututh), q̓íc̓əy̓ (Katzie), kʷikʷəƛ̓əm (Kwikwetlem), qiqéyt (Qayqayt), qʼʷa:n̓ƛʼən̓ (Kwantlen), Səmyámə (Semiahmoo), and sc̓əwaθən (Tsawwassen) Peoples, on whose ancestral, traditional, and unceded territories Simon Fraser University’s three campuses stand.
 We are committed to reconciliation through decolonization and Indigenization, telling inclusive stories about the past, and acknowledging different historical epistemologies.

 SFU is committed to ensuring that no individual is denied access to employment opportunities for reasons unrelated to ability or qualifications.
 Consistent with this principle, SFU will advance the interests of underrepresented members of the work force, specifically Indigenous peoples, persons with disabilities, racialized persons, and women; embrace gender and sexual diversity; ensure that equal opportunity is afforded to all who seek employment at the University; and treat all employees equitably.
-Candidates who belong to underrepresented groups are particularly encouraged to apply; however, only those holding or those eligible to be appointed to the rank will be considered.
+Candidates who belong to underrepresented groups are particularly encouraged to apply.
+However, this is a junior faculty position; only those eligible to be promoted or appointed to the rank will be considered.
 The position is subject to the availability of funding.

 SFU recognizes that alternative career paths and/or career interruptions (e.g. parental leave, leave due to illness, research delays due to COVID-19) can impact research achievements and commits to ensuring that leaves are taken into careful consideration.
 Candidates are encouraged to highlight in their application how alternative paths and/or interruptions have affected them.
 SFU also recognizes the value of mentoring and research training, outreach, professional service, and diverse forms of research and/or research outputs.

 All qualified candidates are encouraged to apply; however, Canadian citizens and permanent residents will be given priority.
 All applications should be sent to email@example.com.
-Please contact Dr. Jennifer Spear (she/her/hers), chair of the search committee, firstname.lastname@example.org, with any questions.
+Please contact Dr. Thomas Kuehn (he/him/his), chair of the search committee, firstname.lastname@example.org, with any questions.

 SFU offers several benefits and services aimed at creating a more inclusive and accessible campus community for faculty, please see the Faculty Relations, Benefits and Services page for more details.
 SFU is also committed to ensuring that the application and interview process is accessible to all applicants; if you require accommodations or have questions about SFU benefits, services, accommodations policies, or equity considerations please contact the Specialist, Equity, Diversity and Inclusion in Faculty Relations.